 - Colorado Allergy and Anaphylaxis Emergency Care Plan and Medication Orders

 - Colorado Asthma Care Plan and Medication Orders

 - Diabetes Health Care Plan

 - Colorado Seizure Action Plan and Medication Orders

 Students may receive medications at school according to BVSD policy.
 However, all prescription and non-prescription medications must be maintained in the health office and administered by a trained staff member.
 All medications must be delivered to the health office and be accompanied by a completed authorization form signed by a health care provider.

-EXCEPTION: A student who requires the use of emergency rescue medications may be allowed to carry them.
-Your health care provider can give permission for this on the form.
+EXCEPTION: A student who requires the use of emergency rescue medications may be allowed to self-carry.
+Your health care provider can give permission to self-carry on the medication authorization form.

 Vision and Hearing Screening